 THC Vapes Now Banned in Alabama: What HB445 Means for You

-As of July 1, 2025, it will be illegal in Alabama to possess, sell, or distribute THC-containing vapes — including products with delta-8, delta-9, or any cannabinoid derived from hemp.
-This change comes from House Bill 445 (HB445), which overhauls Alabama’s approach to consumable hemp products.
+As of July 1, 2025, it became illegal in Alabama to possess, sell, or distribute smokable hemp products — including hemp cigarettes, hemp joints, hemp flower, and hemp buds.
+There is also important clarification regarding THC-containing vapes and other non-combustion inhalation forms: the enrolled statute’s smokable prohibition targets combustible products and does not expressly include non-combustion “inhalable” products like vape cartridges, THC inhalers, and disposables.
+This change comes from House Bill 445 (HB445), which overhauled Alabama’s approach to consumable hemp products.

 What Else Does HB445 Do?

-In addition to the vape ban, HB445 imposes a wide range of regulations on consumable hemp products such as gummies, drinks, tinctures, and topicals.
+In addition to the smokable hemp ban, HB445 imposes a wide range of regulations on consumable hemp products such as gummies, drinks, tinctures, and topicals beginning January 1, 2026.
 The law’s key provisions include:

 Licensing Requirements